 Were enrolled on at least a half-time basis, and

 MLC Response: MLC created an online form for students to self-report incurred expenses due to the COVID disruption.
 A link to the form was emailed to all 625 eligible students on 5/28/2020.
-Subsequent submission deadline reminder emails were sent on 5/29/2020, 6/4/2020 and 6/12/2020.
-The amount that the student received was dependent on what the student self-reported when submitting the online form. –
+Subsequent submission deadline reminder emails were sent on 5/29/2020, 6/4/2020, and 6/12/2020.
+A revised version of the form, used for follow-up submissions, was emailed on 8/31/2020 with a subsequent submission deadline reminder email on 9/11/2020.
+The amount that the student received was dependent on what the student self-reported when submitting the online form.

 MLC Response: The following communications have been provided to eligible students

-Initial email notification and three subsequent email reminders requesting submission of entries
+Initial and three subsequent email reminders requesting submission of entries

 Follow-up and one subsequent email reminder requesting submission of entries

 Click here for the “Quarterly Budget and Expenditure Reporting under CARES Act Sections 118004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3)” required reporting.

 The novel coronavirus (SARS-CoV-2), the virus that causes COVID-19, has been identified as a worldwide pandemic by the World Health Organization.
 At present, there is no vaccine to prevent a person from contracting COVID-19 and no standardized, effective treatment for those who are infected.
 While it is true that the majority of people who are infected with coronavirus are asymptomatic or suffer only mild symptoms, some infected persons have extremely negative health outcomes, including long-term respiratory damage and/or death.
 The coronavirus is highly contagious and is believed to spread mainly from person-to-person via respiratory droplets.